phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 also for Zend extensions.

 .. note:: If not done, :doc:`get some informations about PHP extensions <../extensions_design>` as we will compare
           against them here.
-Zend extensions share a very part of concepts with PHP extensions.
+Zend extensions share a very big part of concepts with PHP extensions.

 Here is a Zend extension.
 Note that you need to publish not one but two structures for the engine to load your Zend extension::